brito-rafa/linux-forensics-analysis/README.md

 runtime
 =======

-As of v2.0 citihpc-analysis.pl is the integrated script.
+As of v2.0 linux-analysis.pl is the integrated script.

-Usage: ./citihpc-analysis.pl <citihpc-forensic-collector-data-directory> [-v]
+Usage: ./linux-analysis.pl <linux-forensic-collector-data-directory> [-v]

 As of v2.1 serverdiff.pl is part of the suite of tools.
 Serverdiff is used to compare two servers taking two static files as parameters.